A critical review of recent GAIA wide binary gravity tests: Introduction

 \section{Introduction}

-One of the most relevant scientific debates of the last few decades has been the discussion of whether to attribute the well established gravitational anomalies appearing in the low acceleration regime of $a<a_{0}$ (where $a_{0}=1.2 \times 10^{-10}$ m s$^{-2}$) at galactic and cosmological scales to the presence of an undetected dark matter component, or to evidence for a change in the behaviour of gravity at such low acceleration scales not probed by any direct experiment.
+One of the most relevant scientific debates of the last few decades has been the discussion of whether to attribute the well established gravitational anomalies appearing in the low acceleration regime of $a<a_{0}$ (where $a_{0} \approx 1.2 \times 10^{-10}$ m s$^{-2}$) at galactic and cosmological scales to the presence of an undetected dark matter component, or { as} evidence for a change in the behaviour of gravity at such low acceleration scales not probed by any direct experiment.
 In an attempt to obtain independent evidence on the low acceleration behaviour of gravity at scales where dark matter is not envisioned to play any role, one of us proposed in Hernandez et al. (2012) to directly test gravity using statistical observations of large samples of Solar Neighbourhood wide binary stars.
-For solar mass wide binary stars, the low acceleration regime where anomalies are apparent in the galactic and cosmological context appears above separations of a few kau, systems of which there fortunately are many.
-Those first tests however, proved inconclusive, given the quality of the proper motion data available at the time.
+For solar mass wide binary stars, the low acceleration regime where anomalies are apparent in the galactic and cosmological context appears above separations of a few kau. { Fortunately, there are many such systems.
+Given the quality of the proper motion data available at the time, those first tests proved inconclusive.}

-With the appearance of the {\it Gaia} catalogue the situation changed and parallax, proper motion, photometric and spectroscopic data of sufficient quality to allow the inference of relative velocities on the plane of the sky, $v_{2D}$, separation on the plane of the sky, $s_{2D}$, as well as high quality stellar masses, $M_{\star}$, inferred from stellar evolutionary models, and in many cases even radial velocities, became available for large samples of local wide binary stars with $s_{2D}$ values reaching up to several tens of kau.
-Once data of the required quality are available, one still has to deal with the statistical nature of the problem, given the long orbital periods of the systems in question, which make the actual tracing of individual wide binary orbits impractical given the current accuracy of available observations.
-Statistical samples of $v_{2D}$, $s_{2D}$ and $M_{\star}$ can then in principle be used to decide if gravity is behaving in a constant manner across the range of $s_{2D}$ values sampled or not.
+With the appearance of the {\it Gaia} EDR3 and DR3 catalogues the situation changed, and parallax, proper motion, photometric and spectroscopic data of sufficient quality to allow the inference of relative velocities on the plane of the sky, $v_{2D}$, separation on the plane of the sky, $s_{2D}$, as well as high quality stellar masses, $M_{\star}$, inferred from stellar evolutionary models, and in many cases even radial velocities, became available for large samples of local wide binary stars with $s_{2D}$ values reaching up to several tens of kau.
+Once data of the required quality { became} available, one still { had} to deal with the statistical nature of the problem, given the long orbital periods of the systems in question, which make the actual tracing of individual wide binary orbits impractical given the current accuracy of observations.
+Statistical samples of $v_{2D}$, $s_{2D}$ and $M_{\star}$ can then in principle be used to decide if gravity is behaving in a constant manner, { or not}, across the range of $s_{2D}$ values sampled.